DavidSedley/DavidSedley.github.io/content/other/work_in_progress.md

 ## *Books*

 ### _Études de philosophie ancienne_
 in the series᾽Tradition de la pensée classique', ed.
-M. Dixsaut and D. El Murr (Paris, Vrin) Twelve selected articles translated into French, including a new one on Parmenides.
+M. Dixsaut and D. El Murr (Paris, Vrin).
+Twelve selected articles translated into French, including a new one on Parmenides.

 ### _Studies in Greek Theology_